 The Graduate Student Handbook is a comprehensive guide for current graduate students, with a complete description of requirements and schedules.
 The Graduate Student Handbooks can be found on the Useful Links webpage.

 Most scholastic or financial graduate student affairs are handled in the Department of Chemistry Main Office (SCL 248).

-Keys: Laboratory and external door keys may be obtained from the Main Office Staff.
+Laboratory and external door keys may be obtained from the Main Office Staff.
 A refundable deposit of $5.00 per key is required.
-Your laboratory door key will also provide entry to the Chemistry Library and the Chemical Instrumentation Center.

-Parking: Several parking lots are located near the Department of Chemistry.
-Information on rates, lot locations, regulations and forms are available here.
+Several parking lots are located near the Department of Chemistry.
+Follow the link for information on rates, lot locations, regulations and forms.
 There is a fee for parking during standard business hours; parking is free for students in the evening and on weekends and holidays.

 Graduate Student Sounding Board provides a forum for discussing issues relating to courses and recruitment and provides students greater opportunity to discuss problems/ideas with their colleagues.

 The McDougal Center provides services and facilities designed specifically for graduate students and postdoctoral fellows.
 Created in 1997 through a generous gift from Alfred McDougal ’53 and his wife Nancy Lauter, its mission extends beyond the walls of HGS throughout Yale and New Haven.
 The Center is a great physical space, with the neo-gothic Common Room and Blue Dog Café, meeting rooms, a children’s play area & family resource room, a computer cluster, the Resource Library, the Box Office, offices for the GSA, McDougal staff and student Fellows.